Meet the Orchestra

 amity monroe

-Amity Monroe, a Licensed Behavior Analyst/BCBA, enjoys cooking, traveling, and relishing the joy of her pets – Daisy, the Dog-Toy Miniature Schnauzer, and Mittens, the Tabby/Calico cat.
-Her most cherished roles include being a loving mom to her children Spencer and Hallie and advancing in her career to become the Clinical Director and Director of Assessments at her ABA company.
-Her favorite cuisines are Mexican and seafood, which she enjoys with her husband, Art Monroe, former principal cellist of Columbia Orchestra!
+My name is Amity, and I am a Licensed Behavior Analyst/BCBA.
+In my spare time, I enjoy cooking, traveling, and my two pets – Daisy, the Dog-Toy Miniature Schnauzer, and Mittens, the Tabby/Calico cat.
+My two (or three depending on how you look at it!) greatest accomplishments are being a loving mom to my two children Spencer and Hallie and advancing in my career to become the Clinical Director and Director of Assessments at her ABA company.
+This orchestra is very special in my family–my husband, Art Monroe, is the former principal cellist of the Columbia Orchestra!

 Paige Barbour